bwogit/CI_PP4_Caiman_Cove/README.md

 ### Fonts

- The fonts selected were from Google Fonts, Montserrat wits sans-serif as a backup font.
+ The fonts selected were from Google Fonts, Roboto, with sans-serif as a backup font.

 ### Structure